vincentgruse/eeg-training-app/README.md

     └── participant_001_STOP_1.csv
 ```

-Each CSV file contains the EEG data for a specific stimulus with added columns for direction and trial number.
+Each CSV/TXT file contains the EEG data for a specific stimulus with added columns for direction and trial number.

 ## Getting Started